shionwahch/decentralized-marketplace/README.md

 ### Slow Network Speed

-It takes several seconds to get a response from the network hence the user interface feedback might be slow.
+It takes a while to get a response from the network, hence the user interface feedback might be slow.
 Please be patient and wait for the network to response.

 ### EthPM Packages
 Packages in EthPM are outdated.
 Zeppelin is added to this codebase via EthPM due to specific requirements.
 It is advised to add this dependency module through Yarn instead.